 If you’re a novice stargazer and you’ve been looking to buy your first telescope, no doubt you’ve realised that this task is much easier said than done.
 After all, there are dozens of different types of telescopes to choose from, and learning how to decipher and sift through all of the various specs and details can be an intimidating process to say the least.

-To help bring some clarity to the buying process, below are some of the main things you need to know when deciding which telescope you’re going to buy.
+To help bring some clarity to the telescope buying process, below are some of the main things you need to know when deciding which telescope you’re going to buy.

 What Are Good Telescopes for Beginners?